loisaidasam/fantasyfootball/README.md

 Fantasy Football (scraper) API

-This repo serves as an API by means of scraping Fantasy Football data from publicly available websites.
+This repo serves as a python wrapper for Fantasy Football data via means of API calls and scraping publicly available websites.

 Feel free to chip in!